trapexit/mergerfs/mkdocs/docs/faq/compatibility_and_integration.md

 ext4, btrfs, xfs, f2fs, zfs, nfs, etc.

-Most any filesystem should work but there could be issues with non-POSIX compliant filesystems such as vfat, ntfs, cifs, exfat, etc. When directories need to be created or files moved by mergerfs if the filesystem returns errors due to not supporting certain POSIX filesystem features it could result in the core functions failing.
+Most any filesystem should work but there could be issues with non-POSIX compliant filesystems such as nfs (w/ root squashing), vfat, ntfs, cifs, exfat, etc. When directories need to be created or files moved by mergerfs if the filesystem returns errors due to not supporting certain POSIX filesystem features it could result in the core functions failing.

 Since mergerfs is not generally used with non-POSIX filesystems this has not been a problem for users and there are some checks for known edge cases but it is possible some are not accounted for.
 If use with a filesystem results in issues please [file a ticket](https://github.com/trapexit/mergerfs/issues) with the details.

+## What types of storage devices does mergerfs work with?

+Since mergerfs works at the filesystem level rather than device level there is no compatibility concerns based on the physical storage devices involved.

 ## Can I use mergerfs without SnapRAID?
 SnapRAID without mergerfs?